yw101004244/yw101004244.github.io/_pages/about.md

 - **Fairness**.
 Formulating intuitive and rigorous solutions to reduce AI discrimination.
 - **Robustness**.
 Developing powerful and solid attack and defense algorithms for AI.

-Currently, I am also interested in **AI alignment** and aim to bridge the research gap between responsible AI and AI alignment.
+Currently, I am also interested in **AI alignment** and aim to bridge the research gap between trustworthy AI and AI alignment.

 <!--# Education
 ---